Frequently Asked Questions and Answers for Families

 A: Yes!
 The student employment office (SEO) guides more than 1,200 students who work part time on campus each year.
 During new student orientation in August, the student directors lead a session for the incoming class about finding a job and navigating the campus employment culture.
-A list of all campus job opportunities and salaries can be found on the SEO website, however, most academic departments and administrative offices hire students.
+A list of all campus job opportunities and salaries can be found on the SEO website.

-The Student Payroll Office (SPO) collects all required employment paperwork (W-4, 1-9, etc.) and provides information and training on how to be paid for on-campus employment.
+The Student Payroll Office (SPO) collects all required employment paperwork (W-4, I-9, etc.) and provides information and training on how to be paid for on-campus employment.
 All students are paid via direct deposit into a bank account of their choice.

 - Q: What should I do if my student experiences academic difficulty?

-A: Advise your student to go to their professors’ office hours, talk with their academic adviser or class dean, or take advantage of tutoring and support programs like Writing Associates and Student Academic Mentors.
-The office of Academic Advising and Support can offer students tools and resources for success.
+A: Advise your student to go to their professors’ office hours, talk with their academic adviser or dean, or take advantage of tutoring and support programs like Writing Associates and Student Academic Mentors.
+The Office of Academic Success can offer students tools and resources for success.

 - Q: My student has concerns related to their dorm room or roommate.
 What should I do?

 A: Encourage your student to share their concerns with their Resident Assistant (RA) or they can also talk with their Residential Community Coordinator, the professional staff in the Office of Student Engagement who work directly with the RAs and oversee the residence halls.
 Visit the Living @ Swarthmore page to learn more.

 - Q: Is my student allowed to bring a car to campus?

 A: A limited number of student parking permits are available for seniors and other students who demonstrate an extenuating need.
 Students must receive a parking permit from the Dean’s Office and Public Safety before bringing a car to campus.
 Generally, first-, second-, and third-year students are not eligible for on-campus parking.
-Parking permit applications are available from the Deans Office and Public Safety in July for the upcoming fall term.
+Parking permit applications are available from the Dean of Students Office and Public Safety in July for the upcoming fall term.
 Learn more about student parking on campus.